Common Summer Pests

 Slow Release Sachets

-(e.g., cabbage loopers, tomato hornworms, cut worms, fruit worms, and more)
+(cabbage loopers, tomato hornworms, cut worms, fruit worms, and more)

 What They Do

 Leaf-chewing larvae that can defoliate plants rapidly.
+They also can infiltrate your pantry and ruin the clothes in your closet.

-Specialized Predators
+Specialized Moth Egg and Caterpillar Predators

-- Use traps to monitor adult moths and reduce egg-laying activity (suitable for both indoor and outdoor use).
+Use traps to monitor adult moths and reduce egg-laying activity (suitable for both indoor and outdoor use).

 4. Whiteflies